Skye Frewin

 Joe Hurley

 Joe is responsible for developing BWCE’s rooftop solar projects in collaboration with John Rawlins.
 He has 15 years’ experience working on large EPC projects, leading procurement teams and expediting complex projects through to timely completion, all underpinned by a BEng Hons in Computer Aided Engineering.
-After volunteering with BWCE’s rooftop solar program for 6 months he took on a more permanent position with RenewEV, where he continues to support BWCE’s rooftop solar offer
+After volunteering with BWCE’s rooftop solar program for 6 months he took on a more permanent position with Empowered, where he continues to support BWCE’s rooftop solar offer

 Alex Jones